nixworks/public/news/2010/06/3/index.md

 ##### Christian Wulff
 ### [Christian Wulff is nominated for President of Germany by Chancellor Angela Merkel. ](/news/2010/06/3/christian-wulff-is-nominated-for-president-of-germany-by-chancellor-angela-merkel.md)
-_Context: Angela Merkel, Chancellor, Christian Wulff, President of Germany_
+_Context: Angela Merkel, Chancellor of Germany, Christian Wulff, President of Germany_

 ##### Police Service of Northern Ireland
 ### [A report by the Police Service of Northern Ireland's Historical Enquiries Team concludes that a British soldier who fatally shot a 41-year-old civilian in Derry in 1971 acted "unlawfully", as the civilian "was not carrying a firearm and he posed no threat to the soldiers". ](/news/2010/06/3/a-report-by-the-police-service-of-northern-ireland-s-historical-enquiries-team-concludes-that-a-british-soldier-who-fatally-shot-a-41-year-o.md)